Deaf/Hard of Hearing (D/HH) Regional Program

 Our program serves deaf(D) and hard of hearing (HH) students from Henry County/Martinsville City and surrounding areas from preschool through 5th grade, with support services available until 12th grade.
 This site is designed to share information about the different choices/aspects of education for children with a hearing loss.

-Please email: Kim Myers or Victoria Clementsor call Stanleytown Elementary at (276) 629-5084* May is Better Hearing and Speech Month in the United States.
-Families, children and individuals who are deaf or hard of hearing, and organizations across the United States will work to raise awareness about communication disorders, available hearing technology, treatments and communication outcomes for people who are deaf and hard of hearing.* We are excited to share the following news!
-A new addition to Gallaudet University’s website, ASL Connect, is intended as a new resource for learning about ASL and Deaf Studies online, with all content created by Deaf, ASL-fluent scholars.
+Please email: Kim Myers or Victoria Clementsor call Stanleytown Elementary at (276) 629-5084** Please view the link to the left about information and shared links from Supporting Success for Children with Hearing Loss concerning distance learning during this time. ** If you have questions about your learning packet or special education services during this time, please visit* We are excited to share the following news!
+An addition to Gallaudet University’s website, ASL Connect, is intended as a resource for learning about ASL and Deaf Studies online, with all content created by Deaf, ASL-fluent scholars.
 ASL Connect provides a way to learn basic ASL for free, and then offers additional ASL/Deaf Studies courses at various costs.
 ASL is taught through watching an instructor model the signs and content in video segments/short lessons.
 Many are self-paced, and some allow for the signing speed to be adjusted (slow, medium, or normal speed) so you can go as fast/slow as needed.
 You will be required to register, but all of the basic ASL courses are free.
 Interested?
 Click on this link to learn more information about ASL Connect : https://www.gallaudet.edu/asl-connect/asl-for-free